fjames86/cerberus/README.md

 # cerberus
 A Kerberos (version 5) implementation.

-This is an implementation of the Kerberos v5 authentication protocol, entirely in Common Lisp.
+This is an implementation of the Kerberos v5 authentication protocol in Common Lisp.
+The intention is to provide a robust, reliable and portable (across both Lisp implementations and host OSs) Kerberos authentication system.
+It has been developed/tested against the Windows KDC (i.e. active directory) running on SBCL under both Windows and Linux.

 ## 1. Introduction
 Kerberos is the de facto standard method of authentication over a network, notably in Microsoft Windows environments.

 The basic principal of Kerberos is there is a trusted central authority which stores credentials (password equivalents) for each principal (user account).
-This is knowns as the Key Distribution Centre (KDC).
+This is known as the Key Distribution Centre (KDC).
 A client can prove its identity to an application server by requesting a message from the KDC which is encrypted with the server's private key.
 Only the server (and the KDC) have the knowledge to decrypt this message, the client itself does not.
 The client forwards this message to the server, who decrypts it and examines the contents of the message.
 Inside it will be some proof (e.g. a recent timestamp) that the client is who they say they are.

 In its simplest form, the Kerberos protocol consists of the following sequence of exchanges:
-* Client sends a message to authentication service component of the KDC requesting a ticket for the ticket-granting server (TGS)
+* Client sends a message to authentication server (AS) component of the KDC requesting a ticket for the ticket-granting server (TGS).
 * The AS responds with a message encrypted with the client's private key, only the client can decrypt this message.
-* The client sends a request to the TGS for a ticket to the desired principal (application server).
+* The client sends a request to the TGS for a ticket for the desired principal (application server).
 * The client sends this ticket to the application server using the relevant application protocol.
 * The application server validates the ticket and approves access to the client.

 The details get more complicated, but that is the general idea.